ANHB3324 Human Structure and Function

 - Contact hours

-- lectures: 2 hours per week; labs/tutorials: 2–3 hours per week
+- lectures: 2 hours per week; labs/Practical Classes: 2–3 hours per week

 Any substantial anatomy text that the student should already have from previously undertaking ANHB2212 Human Structure and Development.

 Basmajian, J. V. and Slonecker, C. E. Grant's Method of Anatomy: a Clinical Problem-solving Approach, 11th edn: Williams & Wilkins 1989

 Cartmill, M. et al. Human Structure: Harvard University Press 1997

 Sinnatamby, C. S., ed.
 Last's Anatomy: Regional and Applied, 10th edn (or earlier): Churchill Livingstone 1999